migrave/migrave_models/engagement_estimation/README.md

 ![error_dist](./assets/video_game_voting_features_video_left_features_video_right_features_video_color.svg)

 ## Performance
+The complete data collected in the MigrAVE project is split into data from (1) the learning data survey and (2) the field study.
+First the data from (1) has been coolected and was used to train a initial classifier.
+Later this classifier was flashed on the robot and has been used for (2).
+In (2) more date from new partidipants was collected and was used to test the classifier from (1).
+Finally, the complete data from (1) and (2) was used to train a new classifier aiming to improve the overall classification quality.
+### Learning data survey
 Various combinations of modalities and perspectives were tested.
 The best overall performance was achieved with XGBoost classifier using all modalities and all perspectives in one classifier.
 However, this classifier is not used in the final system due to following reasons: